codeaffen/codeaffen.org/_posts/2021-09-06-phpypam-announcement-1.0.2.md

 This release contains a little change in exception handling on searches for non existing hosts.
 We also add test cases to check the exception handling in ci/cd workflow.

-Many thanks to [Mattias Amnefelt](https://github.com/mattiasa) his first time contribution helps us to cover more exception in a correct way.
+Many thanks to [Mattias Amnefelt](https://github.com/mattiasa) his first time contribution helps us to cover more exceptions in a correct way.

 ## New